 As Atlantic Beach Police Chaplain Percy Golden said, Marshal Patrick’s recognition was “delayed but not denied.”

-It was the least we could do – and we’re far from done.
-In addition to issuing a mayoral proclamation and placing a historic marker at the former Town Hall site in Marshal Patrick’s honor, the City is striving to pay long-overdue homage to the fallen officer by taking steps for his name to be inscribed on the National Law Enforcement Officers Memorial in Washington, D.C.
+It was the least we could do – and there's more.
+In addition to issuing a mayoral proclamation and garnering approval to place a historic marker at the former Town Hall site in Marshal Patrick’s honor, the City paid long-overdue homage to the fallen officer by having his name to be inscribed on the National Law Enforcement Officers Memorial in Washington, D.C.

 Questions?
 Email firstname.lastname@example.org.